PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

    - Improved color scheme for dot indicators and skip button
    - Enhanced layout with proper spacing and positioning
    - Applied UI improvements based on Figma design
+7. Improved the color system:
+   - Refactored AppColors to use MaterialColor for better shade variations
+   - Standardized color usage across the application
+   - Removed direct color references in favor of AppColors
+   - Added common colors like black, white, and grey as MaterialColors

 ## Current Tasks
 1. Complete the onboarding feature implementation